 You don’t.
 But it is illegal to sell a car whose windows don’t comply with the law because the car will be outside the Construction and Use Regulations.
 It’s probably best you don’t buy a car if you believe it has illegally tinted windows.

-What are the penalties for illegal window tints?
+What are the penalties for illegal car glass tinting?

-The police and/or Driver Vehicle Standards Agency (DVSA) enforce window tinting.
+Window tinting laws are strict and the police and/or Driver Vehicle Standards Agency (DVSA) enforce it as rigorously as they can.
 They use special equipment which measures the amount of light the glass lets through.
 If the windscreen or front side windows are too tinted, you could get a prohibition notice.
 This will forbid you to use the vehicle until you’ve removed the tints .
 In extreme cases, you may get three points on your licence and a £60 fine.
 If the tint is only just outside the law, you could be asked to rectify the windows and provide evidence to a police station that you’ve done the work.